Sky View Las Vegas

 Educational Users

 As an avid drone enthusiast and educator, I’ve found that the FAA provides specific pathways for educational users to integrate drones into their curriculum.
-Educational institutions can apply for authorizations and waivers that allow them to conduct operations that would otherwise require a Part 107 certificate.
+Academic institutions can apply for authorizations and waivers that allow them to conduct operations that would otherwise require a Part 107 certificate.

 Educational users include many entities, from primary schools to universities.
 These institutions often engage in research, hands-on training, and community outreach activities.
 To support these efforts, the FAA has established the UAS Collegiate Training Initiative, which outlines the requirements and resources available to educational users.